 6 Timeless Virtues for Life and Work

 I’m not a soldier.
-No, Colonel Jessup, I’ve never picked up a weapon and stood a post.
+I’ve never picked up a weapon and stood a post.
 I’ve never fought in a great battle, never landed in hostile territory, and have never really worn a military uniform of any kind.

 I am also not an especially gifted athlete.
 I crank out a few miles every week on my bike but that has rarely caused anyone to confuse me for an Ironman or an Olympic medalist.